 The Cycle Recycle Scheme, established in partnership with Lancashire County Council, forms part of Active Lancashire’s wellbeing offer under the More Positive Together Project.
 Over time more partners have come on board to support the programme including Lancashire Constabulary.

 The bikes are collected from four waste sites in Lancashire and received through donations from Lancashire Constabulary, which with a little bit of work can be made roadworthy again.
-The bikes collected are then used to deliver Cycle Recycle Workshops at five local organisations - Cycles Recycled, Cycle Roots, Bike Works, Newground and Cybelé Vélo.
+The bikes collected are then used to deliver Cycle Recycle Workshops at five local organisations - Cycles Recycled, Cycle Roots, The Bike Works, Newground, and Cybelé Vélo.

-Workshops run over two days and up to six places are available each time for unemployed individuals from deprived communities across Lancashire.
+Workshops run over two days and up to eight places are available each time for unemployed individuals from Lancashire.
 During the workshop participants renovate a bike deeming it roadworthy again, they then get to take the bike home with them for free.

 The scheme carries a number of benefits not only for participants themselves but also for the wider community and the environment.
 Benefits of the project include:

 - Access to free transport

-- Healthier lifestyle encouraged through use of the bike
+- Healthier lifestyle encouraged through the use of the bike

 - Saves taxpayers money by creating more job prospects

 - Business opportunities as multiple partners involved